Aerial view of the white cliffs in Etretat, Normandy France

 What do I want? → le biscuit(the cookie)

-• Step 2: Identify the gender and number of the noun: le biscuit is masculine and singular.
+• Step 2: Identify the and of the noun: le biscuit is masculine and singular.

 • Step 3: Replace the direct object with the direct object pronoun.
 Le biscuit is “it” in English, so I use the pronoun le.